A guide to buying property in Italy as an American

 How our tax experts can help

 Navigating the complexities of property ownership in Italy while maintaining US tax compliance requires specialized expertise.
-Our team of international tax professionals will guide you through:
+Our team of tax professionals will guide you through:

-- cross-border tax planning before your purchase
+- tax planning before your purchase

-- annual tax filing requirements for both countries
+- annual tax filing requirements

 - property income reporting and deductions